 When you first see P&ID, you will come across a number of symbols representing pieces of equipment, valves, instruments, pipelines, etc

 Those symbols vary from company to company and client to client but only to an extent and for that, you must always ask or refer legends, for better understanding.

 You can refer to Instrument Society of America (ISA) symbols for basic knowledge and usage.

-You will see Tag numbers for various equipments and instruments.
+You will see Tag numbers for various types of equipment and instruments.
 Line numbers for pipelines.
-Each line is with Type of Fluid, Size, M.O.C, whether or not Insulated, control loops with bypass line, etc
+Each line is with Type of Fluid, Size, M.O.C, whether or not Insulated, control loops with the bypass line, etc

 Whenever you read try to interpret the associated meaning with it:

 - How and where safety relief valves are used.